 |

-Jacqueline TannerTeacher Room 14I'm Jacqueline Tanner and I am excited about teaching in Room 14 this year with a great group of year 3 and 4 students.
 I was born and grew up on a dairy farm situated north of Auckland in Kaukapakapa.
 I decided to study at Massey University and love living in the Manawatu so have stayed in this area.
-I love to travel and taught in London, England for 4 years, returning to the Manawatu to continue to teach.
+I love to travel and taught in London for 4 years travelling extensively around the United Kingdom and Europe, returning to the Manawatu in 2007 to continue to teach.
 My partner and I love to go on motorbike rides and I enjoy being the pillion or passenger.
-We have been fortunate enough to travel extensively around the North Island and have seen some of the South Island on our motorbike.
-I am looking forward to further adventures this year.
-I am excited about the upcoming year and working in the Middle Team again with a group of teachers that are passionate about teaching.
-Contact me on my email.
+We have been fortunate enough to travel extensively around New Zealand on our motorbike.
+I am looking forward to further adventures this year as we regularly go on rides when we can on the weekends and join in with our Ulysses motorbike club rides.
+We also enjoy relaxing at our permanent caravan situated in the Manawatu Caravan park, walking along the estuary, reading a book, walking along the beach or enjoying a coffee in a cafe.
+I am excited about working in the Middle Team again with a group of teachers that are passionate about teaching and learning.
+You can contact me on my email address, or through our Seesaw app.
+Please remember that I am only contactable before 8:30am and after 3:15pm. |

 |